kubernetes/kubernetes/docs/proposals/pod-resource-management.md

 #### Guaranteed

-`G` pods will be placed at the `$Root` cgroup by default. `$Root` is the system root ie. "/" by default and if `--cgroup-root` flag is used then we use the specified cgroup-root as the `$Root`.
+`G` pods will be placed at the `$Root` cgroup by default. `$Root` is the system root i.e. "/" by default and if `--cgroup-root` flag is used then we use the specified cgroup-root as the `$Root`.
 To ensure Kubelet's idempotent behaviour we follow a pod cgroup naming format which is opaque and deterministic.
 Say we have a pod with UID: `5f9b19c9-3a30-11e6-8eea-28d2444e470d` the pod cgroup PodUID would be named: `pod-5f9b19c93a3011e6-8eea28d2444e470d`.

 __Note__: The cgroup-root flag would allow the user to configure the root of the QoS cgroup hierarchy.
 Hence cgroup-root would be redefined as the root of QoS cgroup hierarchy and not containers.